Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 Essential oils are a complementary tool, not a medical cure.
 Consult a healthcare professional if you experience:

-• Congestion persisting more than 10 days
+• Congestion persisting more than 10 days without improvement

-• Fever above 38.3 °C (101 °F) lasting more than 3 days
+• Fever above 38.3°C (101°F) lasting more than 3 days

 • Severe facial pain or swelling